-These checkpoints give you an opportunity to see how far you have actually come, how far you still need to go, and to enable yourself the possibility of enjoyment in that you’ve gotten this far.
+These checkpoints give you an opportunity to see how far you have actually come, how far you still need to go, and to allow yourself the possibility of enjoyment that you’ve gotten this far.
 It’s really that easy.

-Do not make your belt test more than it is.
-No one will ask you how you did on your yellow belt test as soon as you are a black belt!
+Do not make your belt test harder than it is.
+No one will ask you how you did on your yellow belt test as soon as you get a black belt!

 2: Ask your instructor exactly what you will be tested on